 When you’re thinking about delicious dinner options or seafood, shrimp is one of the healthiest and most nutritious choices out there.
-Despite the inference to being small, shrimp is packed with protein and rich in vitamins and nutrients boasting beneficial anti-inflammatory and antioxidant effects.
-We’re going to talk more about the benefits of shrimp and why these delicious shellfish belong on your dinner table and in your weekly meal prep.
+Despite the inference to being small, shrimp is packed with protein and rich in vitamins and nutrients, boasting beneficial anti-inflammatory and antioxidant effects.
+We’re going to talk more about the benefits of eating shrimp and why these delicious shellfish belong on your dinner table and in your weekly meal prep.

 What Are Shrimp

 Shrimp are a type of shellfish, more specifically a decapod crustacean.
 Shrimp are rich in vitamins, nutrients and the carotenoid Astaxanthin, which is responsible for their reddish color, which can also be found in lobster and krill.
 Shrimp are widespread and ubiquitous throughout a range of habitats, with thousands of different species.

 Shrimp falls into two distinct categories: wild-caught shrimp and farmed shrimp.
 If you don’t live near a coast, then chances are you won’t be getting any fresh, never frozen wild caught shrimp.
 Domestic wild-caught shrimp accounts for less than 10 percent of all consumed shrimp in the US.
 The real difference comes in taste and freshness, with a firmer and plumper texture closer to lobster, than frozen shrimp.

 Because of the consistent demand for inexpensive shrimp, most shrimp is sourced from countries without much government oversight or regulation such as Vietnam, India, or Southeast Asia.
 Yet, despite where shrimp come from, the nutrition is much the same.